blazickjp/ReinforcementLearning/README.md

 # ReinforcementLearning
-Work towards a better understanding of various RL topics
+Working towards a better understanding of various RL topics